-Analyzing variants and structural variations in SeqMan Ultra:
+Analyzing variants and structural variations in SegMan Ultra:

-- 1. SeqMan Ultra's Explorer panel (Explorer tab on the upper right of the window) contains a single contig containing the bacterial chromosome.
-The contig is already selected by default. - 2.
-Press the Show table of variants tool (a) to the right of the Explorer panel to reveal 151 variant positions.
+Observe that SeqMan Ultra's Explorer panel (Explorer tab on the upper right of the window) contains a single contig containing the bacterial chromosome.
+The contig is already selected by default.

+1. Press the Show table of variants tool ( ) to the right of the Explorer panel to reveal 151 variant positions.
 This number is displayed in the view header.